Edit Content

 Step 2: Send a Written Request to Cease Communication

 You have the right to send a written notice requesting that Williams & Fudge stop contacting you.
 Under the FDCPA, once a debt collector receives a written request to cease communication, they are legally obligated to comply.
+By sending a written request, you can shop for peace of mind knowing that the law is on your side.
 After this, they can only contact you to inform you of legal action or confirm that they will no longer pursue the debt.

 Step 3: Contact an Attorney

 It’s crucial to consult with an attorney who specializes in consumer protection law.
 At The Wood Law Firm, we have experience helping individuals like you fight back against debt collector harassment.
+The benefits of consulting with an attorney include expert guidance and the potential to recover damages.
 Our team can guide you through the process of filing a lawsuit if Williams & Fudge has violated the FDCPA.
 You may be entitled to statutory damages of up to $1,000, plus attorney fees and court costs.

 Step 4: File a Complaint with the CFPB